The Future of Over 50,000 of Israel's Children Is In Jeopardy

 Whatever the reason, today over fifty thousand children in Israel do not receive the care that they need.
 Lacking the support and the resources to function in society, these children are poised to become the next generation of Israel’s dependent and dysfunctional.
 Escalating numbers of minors involved in theft, crime, and substance abuse tell the story all too well.

-Yad Eliezer is not willing to stand by as the lives of Israel’s children shatter to pieces.Learn how Miriam's whole family was transformed
+Yad Eliezer will not stand by as the lives of Israel’s children are shattered to pieces.Learn how Miriam's whole family was transformed

 Yad Eliezer's Solution

 Big Brothers and Big Sisters for Over 3,500 Children in Israel Today

 A healthy, loving parent figure can make the difference between perpetuating a dysfunctional lifestyle or making different choices.
 Yad Eliezer’s Big Brothers and Big Sisters Program steps into the breach for some 3,500 children in Israel today.
 Many of these children lack positive role models, but Big Brothers and Big Sisters are carefully selected married adults who are fully prepared to open their hearts and their homes to their “little brother” or “little sister” - almost all under age thirteen - before they reach the streets.

 Program commitments include several hours a week spent playing together, going on outings, and preparing homework together.
 However, program expectations and results go far beyond that.
 Yad Eliezer Big Brothers and Big Sisters regularly have their “little brothers” and “little sisters” over for Shabbat meals, advocate for them in school, take them on day-trips with their families during vacations, and welcome them into their personal lives in a plethora of other ways.
 The relationship between Yad Eliezer mentors and children is on-going and built to last: Yad Eliezer holds regular consultation sessions and conferences for mentors as well as events for mentors and their “little brothers” and “little sisters” several times a year.